A Decade of Transformative Initiatives for Ocean Cleaning, River Rejuvenation and Environmental Sustainability

 DFT embarked on a journey of planting a million saplings with Ami thakkar (Group Landmark) at Hathijan biodiversity park where around 10,000 saplings were planted under #SankalpParyavaran

-UN Decade of ecological restoration – To avert the climate crisis and restore the ecological balance within the next 10 years, DFT has initiated a series of projects and campaigns that would support the UN in its efforts towards conservation, restoration and creating awareness about them through projects such as:
+UN Decade of ecological restoration – To avert the climate crisis and restore the ecological balance and green environment within the next 10 years, DFT has initiated a series of projects and campaigns that would support the UN in its efforts towards conservation, restoration and creating awareness about them through projects such as:

-Mission Million Trees – DFT embarked on a journey of planting a million saplings with Ami Thakkar (Landmark Honda) at Hathijan biodiversity park where around 28,200 saplings were planted under #SankalpParyavaran
+Mission Million Trees – DFT embarked on a journey of planting a million saplings with Ami Thakkar (Landmark Honda) at Hathijan biodiversity park where around 28,200 saplings were planted under #SankalpParyavaran for green environment.

-Kanbha pond restoration –
+Kanbha Pond Restoration –

 Plantation at Adalaj